Criniferous entire maps with absorbing Cantor bouquets: The class

+We note that the definition of external addresses we have provided is equivalent to the more natural definition in terms of some simply connected unbounded domains called \textit{fundamental domains}, see e.g. \cite{lasse_dreadlocks, mio_thesis}.
+For details on this equivalence, see for example \cite{Benini_Fagella2017}.

-\begin{observation}[Correspondence between addresses] Following Corollary \ref{cor_ridigity}, the map $\theta$ establishes a $1$-to-$1$ order-preserving correspondence between external addresses of $f$ and $g$.
-This follows from \cite[Proof of Theorem 3.2]{lasseRidigity}, where it is stated that the map $\Theta$ establishes such bijection between external addresses of their logarithmic transforms, together with Observation \ref{obs_correspondence_addresses}.
-For more details, see \cite[Proposition~4.47 and Observation~4.48]{mio_thesis}. \end{observation}
+\begin{remark}[Correspondence between addresses] Following Corollary \ref{cor_ridigity}, the map $\theta$ establishes a $1$-to-$1$ order-preserving correspondence between external addresses of $f$ and $g$.
+This follows from \cite[Proof of Theorem 3.2]{lasseRigidity}, where it is stated that the map $\Theta$ establishes such bijection between external addresses of their logarithmic transforms.
+For more details, see \cite[Proposition~4.47 and Observation~4.48]{mio_thesis}. \end{remark}